StevenWingett/LifeSciencesTrainingDatasets/README.md

 The package has been divided into 5 separate folders for clear organisation (along with a few other important files in the main folder, essential for the functioning of the R package).

  - The **data-raw** folder contains the original data sets before any modifications have been made.
+If no modifications are needed, then the original data can be placed instead in the data-text folder, described below.
  - The **data-text** folder contains all the data sets in text (.txt) tab-delimited format.
 The data may have been edited for simplicity, although the actual data values will remain unaltered.
  - The **data** folder is where the data imported into an R session are stored, in the rdata (.rda) file format.
 These .rda files were generated from the tab-delimited files described above.
  - The **man** folder is where the R documentation (.Rd) for each of the datasets is stored.
 If you type, for example, the command ```?Child_Variants``` into the R console, it will display the documentation from the corresponding .Rd file.
 This will give a description of the data types and data sources.